mjancarik/merkur/docs/docs/storybook-integration-into-merkur.md

 import { addons } from '@storybook/preview-api';

 import WidgetContext from '../src/components/WidgetContext';
+// receive widget properties for creating our Merkur widget instance import widgetProperties from '../src/widget';

+// register our widget to Merkur createPreactWidget(widgetProperties);

 // defined our custom widget loader export const loaders = [